adamatus/sailtrail/README.md

     grunt pytest

+Run all integration tests with coverage and timing.
+Coverage will be printed on the console and an html report will be placed in .cover/python/int/index.html

+    grunt inttest

 Run all functional tests with coverage and timing.
 Coverage will be printed on the console and an html report will be placed in .cover/python/func/index.html